solid/authorization-panel/proposals/evaluation/uc-0-effective-acr.md

 ```
 — to which the server will finally return the content.

-The number of requests needed to find the default can be calculated by the forumla:
+The number of requests needed to find the default can be calculated by the formula —
 ```
 reqN = 2 * slashes + extraFile
 ```
-where -
+— where —
-* `slashes` is the number of slashes between the original resource and the effective ACR,
+* `slashes` is the number of slashes between the original resource and the effective ACR
-* `extraFile` is 0 if the resource is an ldp:Container and 1 if it is a plain resource.
+* `extraFile` is `0` if the resource is an `ldp:Container` and `1` if it is a plain resource

 So in our example above we have `reqN = 2 * 4 + 1 = 9`.